ppone/docs/guides/payments.md

 ### Accepting Credit Card Payments

 Accepting credit cards is currently the quickest way to get paid online.
 Unfortunately it is also one of the more expensive payment methods for merchants due to a variety of reasons.
-In most locations Stripe charges *2.9% + .30* per transaction, although this may vary.
+In most locations Stripe currently charges *2.9% + .30* per transaction, although this may vary by your country.

 Once you are ready to start accepting credit card payments simply click on **Credit Card** > **Connect With Stripe**.

 If you don't have a Stripe account yet, don't worry.
 The connect button will walk you through creating an account.
-It's a single form that takes minutes.
+It's a single form that takes minutes to complete.
 Once completed you can start accepting payments right away.

 ![Credit Card Enabled](../img/invoice-enable-credit-card.png)